-The compulsiveness of someone with Pure O cannot be easily detected; the reactions are invasive to the mind, not so much outwardly focused.
+The compulsiveness of someone with Pure O cannot be easily detected; the reactions are invasive to the mind rather than outwardly focused.
 It helps to have the advisement of a professional to root out the compulsions and get past the vague symptoms to effect positive change, the Obsessive thoughts that cause the symptoms.

-Check, double-check, check and check again.
-This is the reality of a man, woman, or child with Pure O. Since having to go over and over so many obsessive compulsive thoughts takes time, that’s time out of your day; the checking also drains you.
+Check, double-check, check and check again: this is the reality of someone with Pure O. Having to go over and over so many obsessive compulsive thoughts takes time and mental energy — it can be draining.

 Five internalized compulsions: